 In Florida, we rely heavily on electricity for safety and comfort.
 Following a hurricane, there isn’t any.
 Sometimes for days, maybe for weeks after a major storm.
 If you think a generator is right for you, don’t wait.
 Go buy one now.
 Learn how to use it.
 You’ll be glad you did.
 If you’re going to keep gas around in cans, or in the generator itself, be sure to add stabilizer – otherwise, your emergency gasoline will resemble useless Jello.
 If you hope to rely on a neighbor to let you plug in an extension cord, be a sport – go buy a 5-gallon can of gasoline, fill it, add some gas stabilizer, and keep it next to a long heavy-duty extension cord.
 There are several generators on Trinidad Way, and the owners might be able to help, but you’ll see lots more smiles if you arrive with that can of stabilized gas to go with your own extension cord.

-If you're planning to deal with a hurricane by leaving, you'll probably be in the majority – please put away your “stuff”.
+If you’re planning to deal with a hurricane by leaving, you’ll probably be in the majority – please put away your “stuff”.
+It’s disheartening to see your cage destroyed by your neighbors’ stuff blowing through it.
 Some of us, though, will be sticking around unless it looks like a real monster coming.
-Even if you're the hardy type, pay attention to the emergency management folks – if they say to evacuate our area, there just might be a really good reason.
+Even if you’re the hardy type, pay attention to the emergency management folks – if they say to evacuate our area, there just might be a really good reason.